vamsi-n/AboutMe/AboutMe.md

 ## Summary

 ```
-● Agile technical project manager withover 10 years o fexperience delivering scalable web,mobile,and cloud
+● Agile technical project manager withover 10 years of experience delivering scalable web, mobile, and cloud
 applications successfully, architecting from product definition to production in line with roadmaps
-● 10+ years of management, development team creation, coaching, and performance reviews with onshore and
+● 10+ years of management, team creation, coaching, and employee development with onshore/offshore models
-off shoreteams
 ● Over 15 years of experience in various positions in engineering
 ● Effectively engage with stakeholders and SMEs to identify and drive product requirements, establish roadmaps, and
-lead deep dive workshops,among other things.
+lead deep dive workshops, among other things
-● Experienced in establishing and maintaining positive relationships with clients and other stakeholders.
+● Experienced in establishing and maintaining positive relationships with clients and stakeholders
 ```
 ## Skills